leftthomas/ACNet/README.md

---emb_dim                     Embedding dim [default value is 512] --batch_size                  Number of images in each mini-batch [default value is 64] --epochs                      Number of epochs over the model to train [default value is 10] --save_root                   Result saved root path [default value is 'result']
+--emb_dim                     Embedding dim [default value is 512] --batch_size                  Number of images in each mini-batch [default value is 64] --epochs                      Number of epochs over the model to train [default value is 10] --warmup                      Number of warmups over the extractor to train [default value is 1] --save_root                   Result saved root path [default value is 'result']
 ```